America uses a disproportionate share of

 reduced exports, any benefit to the internal Chinese consumption

-economy is probably outweighed by the loss of export orders.
+economy is far outweighed by the loss of even more export orders.

 If